vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/footer.md

 ### copyright

-The `copyright` field is used as copyright information of a specific page.
-It also supports HTMLString (useful when you cite an article and the article uses a specific license).
+The `copyright` field is used as copyright information of a specific page (useful when you cite an article and the article uses a specific license).
+It also supports HTMLString.

+The default copyright text will be generated from author and license in theme options.

 When setting `displayFooter: true` in theme options, you can also set `copyright: false` to hide the copyright information in a specific page.